2023 Policy Agenda

 State

-Food with Care: Bring equity to child care nutrition programs by eliminating the supplemental State Meal Reimbursement rate gap for feeding younger children in family child care settings.
+Food with Care: Bring equity to childcare nutrition programs by eliminating the supplemental State Meal Reimbursement rate gap for feeding younger children in family childcare settings.

 Build on California’s historic success of School Meals for All by continuing to invest in healthy, adequate, locally-grown fresh school meals.
-Implement the 2023 Consolidated Appropriations Act to reduce hunger during the summer months.

 DEMOCRACY & VOTING RIGHTS